 Grease, the industry term for animal fats and vegetable oils, is 10 to 15 percent less dense than water.
 Grease also won't mix with water.
-As a result, fats and oils float on top of water.

 When kitchen wastewater flows through a grease interceptor, the grease and oils rise to the surface inside the trap and are trapped using a system of baffles.
 The captured grease and oils fill the trap from the top down, displacing “clean” water out of the bottom of the trap and into sewer line.